 Vectoring is a transmission method for the VDSL-technology to limit interferences on copper wires (cross talk cancellation).
 It is fast to install as it builds on the existing street cabinet infrastructure.

 Besides the method of fault rectification through vectoring, in terms of achieving higher bandwidths on copper-based infrastructure, the method is pursued, to transmit signals at a higher frequencies range.
-G.fast is a technology which reaches, in combination with vectoring and the transmission of signals with 100 megahertz and more, bandwidths of several hundred Mbps via copper cable, however, only via relatively short distances (500/500 Mbps down-/upstream rate within 250 m efficiency range).
+G.fast and VDSL2 Annex Q are technologies which reach, in combination with vectoring and the transmission of signals with 35 megahertz (VDSL2 Annex Q) or 100 megahertz and more (G.fast), bandwidths of several hundred Mbps via copper cable, however, only via relatively short distances (aggregate rates of 300 Mbps within 250 m efficiency range).
 Therefore, this technology is primarily intended to be used for FTTB infrastructures.

 Research and development increasingly focus on All-internet Protocol Network (AIPN).
 This allows to improve communication and data transmission via Internet Protocol (IP)-based network technologies and services that include internet telephony or VoIP (Voice-over Internet Protocol).

 IP-based data packet transmission allows the development of innovative services and applications independently from the underlying network infrastructure.
 5G is a typical example of the convergence of mobile communication and parallel existing broadband network technologies.

 Recent developments involve network infrastructures to be complemented by all-optical-networks, which will allow application- and content-routing and switching